mehmednevesinjac/RubiconTask/README.md

 Standalone Startup

-At first, you need to have up and running MySQL and MsSQL database servers on localhost with.
+At first, you need to have up and running MySQL and MsSQL database servers on localhost.

 Then the application (API) can be started by dotnet run command executed in the RubiconTask\RubiconTask